Thomick/Ordinal-data-clustering/README.md

 The authors of this project are Théo Rudkiewicz, Ali Ramlaoui and Thomas Michel.

 This project is licensed under the GPL-3.0 License - see the LICENSE file for details.
-This includes all the code and the report but not the datasets used for the experiments.
+This includes all the code and the report but not the datasets used for the experiments that are under CC BY 4.0 License (see below).

 - `data/car_evaluation.csv`: Car Evaluation Database created by Marko Bohanec (https://archive.ics.uci.edu/dataset/19/car+evaluation)
 - `data/hayes-roth.csv`: Hayes-Roth Database created by Barbara Hayes-Roth and Frederick Hayes-Roth (https://archive.ics.uci.edu/dataset/44/hayes+roth)